awsdocs/amazon-vpc-peering-guide/doc_source/peering-configurations-full-access.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/vpc/latest/peering/peering-configurations-full-access.html)

- For more information about updating route tables, see [Updating Your Route Tables for a VPC Peering Connection](vpc-peering-routing.md)\.
+ For more information about updating route tables, see [Updating your Route tables for a VPC peering connection](vpc-peering-routing.md)\.

-### Multiple VPCs Peered Together for IPv6<a name="many-vpcs-full-access-ipv6"></a>
+### Multiple VPCs peered together for IPv6<a name="many-vpcs-full-access-ipv6"></a>

 You have the same VPCs in the VPC peering configuration as above\.
 All VPCs have associated IPv6 CIDR blocks\.